Who we are

 For analytical purposes, Automattic collects your IP address, WordPress.com user ID (if logged in), WordPress.com username (if logged in), user agent, visiting URL, referring URL, timestamp of event, browser language and country code.

-Never Was does not have access to all of this information.
-We can see the total number of views of a story, but we cannot see which users viewed the story.
+Never Was does not have access to all this information.
+We can see the total number of views of a story, but we cannot see which users read which story.
 We can see that a user was referred to us from another website, but not which user.

 When you post a comment on a story, we collect: